Tets420/CuteNosesECommerce/README.md

 ##### Order History:
 Customers can easily access their order history, which will display a list of their past purchases, details including

-*picture and price of the purchase
+-picture and price of the purchase
-*timestamp of the purchase
+-timestamp of the purchase
-*delivery address
+-delivery address
-*order status.
+-order status.

 This page will allow users to track their orders conveniently and ensure a transparent shopping experience.